WoTTsecurity/agent/docs/examples/google-core-iot/README.md

     --state-pubsub-topic=wott-pubsub
 ```

+Available regions for Cloud IoT are `us-central1`, `europe-west1`, and `asia-east1`.
 That's it.
 We now have created a WoTT enabled Google CoreIoT registry.
 Now we need to enroll our first device.

 ## Enrolling devices